rsdefever/GAFF-foyer/README.md

 ## Implementing GAFF support in foyer

-This document describes the development of foyer SMARTS strings for the Generalized Amber Force Field (GAFF).
+This document describes the development of foyer SMARTS strings for the General Amber Force Field (GAFF).
 A few related links are provided below:

 - [MoSDeF](https://mosdef.org)
 - [Foyer GitHub](https://github.com/mosdef-hub/foyer)